jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionboosting.md

 - Validation MSE: The MSE on the validation set (enabled when model is optimized).
 - Test set MSE: The MSE on the test set.

+#### Evaluation Metrics
+- MSE: The mean squared error of the model.
+- RMSE: The root mean squared error of the model.
+- MAE: The mean absolute error of the model.
+- MAPE: The mean absolute percentage error of the model.
+- R<sup>2</sup>: The proportion of the variance for a dependent variable that's explained by an independent variable or variables.

 ### References
 -------
 - James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning.
 Springer New York.